ttgzs/iedexplorer/README.txt

 - it has already helped me in some situations in debugging 61850 communications
 - it has a big potential for improvement
 - it can be a free alternative to some commercial test utilities
+- it runs under Windows and under Linux/Mono

 The project is looking for enthusiastic programmers who want to explore the mysterious world of IEC61850 protocol.